QuentG/ytrack-php-8/subjects/pookemon/README.md

 - level: level of the pokéball

 Functions:
-- tryCatch ($pokemon): bool: try to catch a pokemon
+- tryCatch($pokemon): bool : try to catch a pokemon

 Make sure that we can't create a Ball object.